 But it is the easier approach.
 So many fall for it.
 Many even teach it.

-Many teach that if you just learn a bunch of Christian principles, you’ll grow in your relationship with God and others.
+Many teach that if you just learn a bunch of biblical principles, you’ll make wise choices and be successful.

 That kind of teaching resulted in this story…